tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/constructs/fsm.md

 Event Variables use the CSW Event Service underneath.
 This could be used to share data between multiple sequencers.
 Whenever any event is published on the key of given event, all the FSMs bound to that variable will be re-evaluated.

-Event Variables are of 2 types:

-1. `SystemVar` - are based on SystemEvent
-2. `ObserveVar` - are based on ObserveEvent

 Event variable takes 4 arguments:
 - the initial value to set in Event parameter against the given parameter Key
 - the event key to tie the Event variable to